yshmarov/yshmarov.github.io/_posts/2022-10-10-github-actions.md

 bin/rails test:system
 ```

-### Fix Github Actions with rails credentials
+### Troubleshoot Github Actions with rails credentials

 Running some tests would require having valid credentials.

-Here's how you can add `master.key` with a value `34tjk3ngiovv3j409jc34jt90v3q4jt4` to Github Actions.
+Here's how you can add `master.key` with a value `34tjk3ngiovv3j409jc34jt90v3q4jt4` to Github Actions using the Github GUI:

-Name should be `RAILS_MASTER_KEY`.

 ![git-add-secrets.png](/assets/images/git-add-secrets.png)

+(Name should be `RAILS_MASTER_KEY`).

-It can later be accessed in the CI yaml file as `secrets.RAILS_MASTER_KEY`.
+It can later be accessed in the CI yaml file as `secrets.RAILS_MASTER_KEY` ⤵️

 ### Finally, the CI script

 This script works for me to install postgres, redis, run tests, re-run seeds.

-It is as dry as I could make it.

 ```yml
 # .github/workflows/.tests.yml